Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

 Analyzing qualitative information requires more steps, but the survey results will allow you to understand your respondents’ true feelings and opinions on any given issue and help you take action with powerful insights.
 And with the help of machine learning tools, qualitative survey analysis can be quite simple – and much more accurate than manual analysis.

 You’ll first need to make sense of your data by categorizing responses.
-Let’s take a look at some ways to categorize your open-ended survey responses, and the best practices for doing so.
+Let’s take a look at some ways to categorize your open-ended survey responses some best practices:

 Product